namankamble/diabetes-patient-data-analysis-and-prediction/README.md

 ## Dataset
 The dataset used in this project contains information about various health-related features of patients, which include:
+- Pregnancies
+- Glucose
+- BloodPressure
+- SkinThickness
+- Insulin
+- BMI
+- DiabetesPedigreeFunction
 - Age
-- BMI
-- Blood Pressure
-- Glucose Levels
-- Insulin Levels
-- Skin Thickness
+- Outcome
-- And other related medical details

 ## Project Structure
 - `data/`: Contains the dataset used for analysis.